-In order to obtain some concrete results we perform a numerical optimisation for various $N$, showing that increasing $N$ can improve the error rate of receivers based on unitary rotations by pure state projectors as described in Sec.~\ref{UnitSec}.
+To obtain some concrete results we perform numerical optimisations for various values of $N$, demonstrating that increasing $N$ can improve the error rate of receivers based on unitary rotations by pure state projectors, as described in Sec.~\ref{UnitSec}.
 Though these receivers allow us to enter the near-optimal regime, they are ultimately outperformed by other continuously labelled receivers considered in Tab.~\ref{POVMtab}.

-We know that the performance of a receiver with $N$ rotations can at worst be equal to the performance of a receiver with $N-1$ rotations, because the rotation angle of the $N^\textrm{th}$ may always be set to $\theta_N=0$.
+The performance of a receiver with $N$ rotations can, at worst, be equal to that of a receiver with $N-1$ rotations, since we may set the $N^{\textrm{th}}$ rotation parameter to $\theta_N=0$.
 Here we show an explicit example.
 Consider the following three cases: